 The LANDers – An After-School Program in Denham Springs

-The LANDers is an after-school program in Denham Springs was the first local mission we set up.
+The LANDers is an after-school program in Denham Springs was the first local mission birthed at Luke.
 In 2013, after learning of a single father’s struggle to find affordable after-school care for his children while he was still at work, we set out to solve a problem parents throughout our community face.

-In 2014, we opened our doors to the first group of children.
-Children from all socioeconomic backgrounds are invited to join.
+In 2014, we opened our doors to the first group of children from predominately underserved communities.
+Today, children from all socioeconomic backgrounds are invited to join.

 Young Artists’ Academy – Classes in the Arts in Denham Springs